 Rapid Implementation Improvements

-The City of Milwaukee's “rapid implementation” initiative will build quick, low-cost street improvements to increase the safety and comfort of people walking, biking, and driving.
+The City of Milwaukee's “rapid implementation” initiative creates quick, low-cost street improvements to increase the safety and comfort of people walking, biking, and driving.
 These projects use materials like paint, flexible posts, planters, and other moveable barriers to create street improvements like curb extensions, plazas, and pedestrian islands.
 These projects are also relatively easy to adjust and can be used to test out new ideas before more permanent concrete changes are constructed.

-The City is working with the Near West Side Business Improvement District and Crisol Corridor Business Improvement District in 2020 to pilot rapid implementation curb extensions along portions of N. 27th St. and S. 13th St. respectively.
+The City worked with the Near West Side Business Improvement District and Crisol Corridor Business Improvement District in 2020 to pilot rapid implementation curb extensions along portions of N. 27th St. and S. 13th St. respectively.
 The BIDs are in charge of basic maintenance like sweeping out debris, while the City is responsible for replacing any posts that get knocked down.

 N. 27th St. Rapid Implementation Initiative